Matrix86/driplane/src_docs/content/doc/filters/file.md

 ### Output

-The output is not being changed.
-It will contain the file's content.
+The output will contain the content of the read file.
+Using the `target` parameter you can specify the output field's name.

 ### Examples